-Sampling and testing for inorganic parameters has been conducted for the drinking water system in accordance with Schedule 13-2 of Ontario Regulation 170/03.
-The regulation requires that samples are to be collected every 60 months and tested for each parameter listed in Schedule 23; this requirement has been met.
+Sampling and testing for inorganic parameters has been conducted for the DWS in accordance with Schedule 13-2 of Ontario Regulation 170/03.
+The regulation requires that samples be collected every 60 months and tested for each parameter listed in Schedule 23.
 The most recent samples were collected on January 10, 2016 and there were no concerns identified from the results.

-All organic water quality monitoring requirements prescribed by legislation were conducted within the required frequency.
+• All organic water quality monitoring requirements prescribed by legislation were conducted within the required frequency.

-Sampling and testing for organic parameters has been conducted for the drinking water system in accordance with Schedule 13-4 of Ontario Regulation 170/03.
-The regulation requires that samples are to be collected every 60 months and tested for each parameter listed in Schedule 24; this requirement has been met.
+Sampling and testing for inorganic parameters has been conducted for the DWS in accordance with Schedule 13-4 of Ontario Regulation 170/03.
+The regulation requires that samples be collected every 60 months and tested for each parameter listed in Schedule 24.
 The most recent samples were collected on January 10, 2016 and there were no concerns identified from the results.